All Queensland state schools are currently operating at Response Level 1: COVID normal.

 Preservice students are welcome on all school sites and are to be considered in the same way as staff.
 It is important that preservice teachers can continue their practical placements during all phases of school operations.

 Visitors on school sites

 Parents and carers are welcome on school sites.
 Parents' and carers' contact details are recorded in OneSchool and can be used for contact tracing by Queensland Health if needed.

 All other visitors need to adhere to COVID school visitor and sign in arrangements.

 'COVID normal' health practices apply to all adults on school sites.
 These include physical distancing between adults, not exceeding occupant density limits for rooms, staying home if sick and regular COVID-safe hygiene measures.

-To enable contact tracing if required, schools must maintain a record of visitors, including visiting departmental staff and contractors.
+To enable contact tracing if required, schools must maintain a record of visitors, including volunteers, visiting departmental staff and contractors.
 This must record each visitor's full name, email address, contact telephone number, date and time of visit.
 Schools are not required to maintain a record of all parents who enter the school.